kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: How long does it take to sync TurtleCoind.exe?**

     A: Currently it takes around 1-2 hours.
 This number will increase as more people use the coin and the blockchain gets larger.

+* **Q: What does it mean if my balance is locked?**

+    A: This is a transfer which hasn't been confirmed by the network yet.
+It will move into your main balance shortly.

 ## Other